Benefits of magnesium: the most powerful relaxation fix

 - Eye twitches/restless legs/attention deficit disorder

-Here’s a list of 17 top magnesium rich foods to consume for radiant skin and a stress-free life:
+Here’s a list of 17 top magnesium rich foods to consume for radiant skin and a less-stressed life:

 Fruits & Vegetables: